agnij-dutta/Movr/README.md

 ## 🔧 Project Structure

-APM consists of two main components:
+Movr consists of two main components:

 1. **Smart Contracts (`web3/`)**: Move contracts that power the on-chain registry
 2. **CLI Tool (`cli/`)**: Rust-based command line interface for interacting with the registry